 A physical disk is the disk drive hardware.
-The SCM (the AViiON hardware's System Control Monitor) and the DG/UX operating system refer to physical disks with DG/UX device names such as sd(insc(),0) and cimd(1,1).
-For more information on device names, see Customizing the DG/UXTM System.
+The SCM (the AViiON hardware's System Control Monitor) and the DG/UX operating system refer to physical disks or CLARiiON disk array units with DG/UX device names such as sd(insc(),0,0) and cimd(1,1).
+For more information on device names, see Customizing the $DG/UX^{TM}$ System.